abachman/human_name_parser/README.md

 Attempt to parse and categorize the parts of names.
+Almost entirely focused on "western" style names.

 With code borrowed from:

 * https://github.com/bricooke/name_parser
 * https://github.com/jasonpriem/HumanNameParser.php
 * https://github.com/jconley88/NameParser

+Built for use in [Tixato](http://tixato.com) by [Figure 53](http://figure53.com).

 ## Install